 14 What are the appropriate methods to multiplex the required signals (including vision, sound, data, etc.) into the channel?

-What methods can be used to several multiplex channels with one ?
+15 What methods can be used to combine several multiplex channels within one transmission?

-15 What are the appropriate methods for error protection?
+16 What are the appropriate methods for error protection?